Can Solskjaer turn misfiring Man Utd around with daunting fixtures on the horizon?

 With just seven games played, it would be far too early to rule Manchester United out of the Premier League title race.

-They will go into the international break a maxmimum of three points off the top of the table, and four points better off than they were at the same stage of last season.
+They will go into the international break a maximum of three points off the top of the table, and four points better off than they were at the same stage of last season.

 But if United's current performance level remains upon the league's resumption in a fortnight, then there is a real possibility that Ole Gunnar Solskjaer's side will be all-but out of the running by the time the final break of 2021 comes along in early November.